 Every student at Gateway takes a course load that exceeds requirements for admission to the UC and CSU systems as well as private colleges and universities across the nation.
-All academic courses at Gateway are standards-based, incorporating California State Standards as well as Gateway’s particular emphasis on process of learning, commitment to community, and integrity.
+All academic courses at Gateway are aligned with the Common Core State Standards and incorporate Gateway’s particular emphasis on process of learning, commitment to community, and integrity.

 Four years are required.
 The core humanities course is a three-year course that comprises a cross-cultural study of history, literature, and social studies.
 This course offers credits in English, history, and social science and is very writing-intensive.
 During senior year, all students take a full year of Civics/Economics and English.
 Additionally, we offer AP US History, AP English, and English 11 Honors for students who are eager to tackle the challenge.

 Three years of math are required.
 All students must pass three years of math through Algebra 2.
 We offer various math courses, from Algebra 1 through AP Calculus.

 Three years of science are required.
 Students take environmental science in 9th grade, biology in 10th grade, and chemistry in 11th grade.
 By the time students are seniors, they have completed two lab sciences (per UC requirements) and have engaged in three years of inquiry-based, hands-on, collaborative science.
 We offer a host of electives and honors/AP offerings in science to complement the courses listed previously.